 The latest strategy for the NHS in England, set out in the NHSE 'Five Year Forward View', suggests that the next five years will be a turbulent and exciting time in general practice, with significant changes affecting the organisation and delivery of services.
 The HiPPO team is a multidisciplinary group of researchers who research the organisation and management of the NHS, with a focus upon primary care.
-We are interested in all aspects of NHS organisation, from high level policy relating to primary care and its implementation, to the organisation and management of small NHS organisations such as general practices.
+We are interested in all aspects of NHS organisation and management of small NHS organisations such as general practices.
 The overall aim of the theme is to deliver high quality, theory-informed research which will be of value to policy makers, NHS managers and clinicians as they navigate the changing landscape.